minio/sio/DARE-1.1.md

 Even tough DARE contains some safety net against accidental key reuse it expects that the secret key is unique per data stream.

-If the secret encryption key is unique DARE provides confidentially and integrity assuming the underlying AEAD cipher is secure.
+If the secret encryption key is unique DARE provides confidentiality and integrity assuming the underlying AEAD cipher is secure.
 Furthermore it provides random access and the encryption / decryption is parallelizable.
 In contrast to an AEAD cipher - like AES-GCM - every package is decrypted separately which avoids buffering of the decrypted data until the authentication tag is verified.
 This plays a role especially for long data streams.
 If the secret encryption key is ever reused DARE loses its integrity property.
-However confidentially can still be achieved to some extend but this depends on the length and number of encrypted data streams.
+However confidentiality can still be achieved to some extent but this depends on the length and number of encrypted data streams.

 ### 1.1 Major differences from DARE 1.0